 It is advised that you book a flexible flight ticket that can be changed or refunded if the expedition dates are changed or if it is cancelled for any reason.
 See our online Terms and Conditions.

-You need to be at Zvartnots International Airport, Yerevan by 0500 on 26 August 2017 and the expedition officially ends after breakfast on 3 September 2017 although you are free to depart anytime as many flights depart early in the morning.
+You need to be at Zvartnots International Airport, Yerevan by 0500 on 25 August 2018 and the expedition officially ends after breakfast on 2 September 2018 although you are free to depart anytime as many flights depart early in the morning.
 If your flight arrives ahead of the expedition or departs after the end of the itinerary, you may wish to book additional accommodation in Yerevan.
 Secret Compass will provide accommodation from the evening of 25 August until the morning of 2 September.

 Visas are your responsibility, please check the specific requirements for your nationality.
 British, EU and US passport holders no longer require a visa to visit Armenia.
 The entrance stamp is valid for a period of 90 days.

 Some nationalities which require a visa can obtain these online or on arrival at the border.
 If you are eligible for an eVisa you can apply through the Armenian Ministry of Foreign Affairs.

 You should have a passport valid for at least six months beyond the expedition and your travel dates.
 Please send a clear, colour copy of your passport to Secret Compass ahead of the expedition and carry photocopies with you on the expedition in a safe place.

 Travel insurance that provides cover for emergency repatriation in case of a medical emergency is compulsory for all expeditions.
 You should be aware that many standard insurance policies may not cover you adequately for all aspects of a remote expedition and so we strongly recommend that you purchase a suitably designed insurance policy.
 Secret Compass cannot comment on the suitability of your cover so if you are in any doubt please contact your policy provider and ask them to confirm that you are covered to our minimum standard (below).